IFRIC 12, service concession arrangements disclosures

 The above amounts do not include obligations relating to maintenance expenditure on infrastructure under concession, in respect of which specific provisions based on maintenance plans are set aside (see Note H.19.3, “Breakdown of current provisions”).

-Collateral security (in the form of pledges of shares and mortgages on land and buildings) is generally granted to secure financing arranged within subsidiaries, and breaks down as follows:
+Collateral security (in the form of pledges of shares and mortgages on land and buildings) is generally provided to secure financing granted to subsidiaries, and breaks down as follows:

 15.2 Companies accounted for under the equity method